DEADMALLS.COM FEATURE: (If you don't see the Deadmalls.com logo above, click here)

 Posted February 26, 2008 (user submitted)

-Kyova Mall, formally known as Ceder Knoll Galleria, was built in late 1988 on the outskirts of Ashland, Kentucky.
+Kyova Mall, formally known as Cedar Knoll Galleria, was built in late 1988 on the outskirts of Ashland, Kentucky.
 The mall opened in the fall of 1989 with a Sears, Stone & Thomas, Phar-Mor, and K-Mart.
 The mall's food court, at opening, held a White Mountain ice cream parlor, Luca's Pizza, Italian Oven and Pretzel's-Plus.
-Ceder Knoll Galleria was one of the largest in the tristate area and had many availability options for store shops and department store anchors.
+Cedar Knoll Galleria was one of the largest in the tristate area and had many availability options for store shops and department store anchors.
 Sadly, it was doomed from the very start of it's arrival.

 Kyova mall was built just 15 minutes away from the popular, more accesible mall, Ashland Town Center.
 Kyova Mall was also built in a dry county preventing from any restraunts with alcohol to be built in or surrounding the mall.
 This severly crushed the mall and was quickly labeled as a Dead Mall.